Next Generation Identification (NGI)

 Beginning in July 1999, the CJIS Division operated and maintained the IAFIS, the world’s largest person-centric database.
 The IAFIS provided automated tenprint and latent fingerprint searches, electronic image storage, electronic exchanges of fingerprints and responses, as well as text-based searches based on descriptive information.
 Because of growing threats, new identification capabilities were necessary.
 Advancements in technology allowed further development of biometric identification services.
 The CJIS Division, with guidance from the user community, developed the NGI System to meet the evolving business needs of its IAFIS customers.

 Building on the foundation of the IAFIS, the NGI brought the FBI’s biometric identification services and criminal history information to the next level.
 The NGI system improved the efficiency and accuracy of biometric services to address evolving local, state, tribal, federal, national, and international criminal justice requirements.
 New capabilities include a national Rap Back service; the Interstate Photo System; fingerprint verification services; more complete and accurate identity records; and enhancements to the biometric identification repository.
+Below are descriptions of some of those capabilities.

 Advanced Fingerprint Identification Technology (AFIT)